Of the top questions asked about making money online, how long does it take to do it is probably in the top 3 that I hear. And I’ve got an answer.

 2) How competitive are the keywords you’re aiming to rank under?

-People often don’t know how to look for keywords or how to structure them on their site (it’s easy), but here is one tutorial that’ll get you cleared on that, which I also recommend you read.
+People often don’t know how to look for keywords or how to structure them on their site (it’s easy), but here is one tutorial on finding profitable keywords that’ll get you cleared on that, which I also recommend you read.

 But in short, every term has it’s own “competition” number, which is gauged by Google.
 In short, you are aiming to rank your site/page/post on the 1st page of Google.
 But guess what?
 So are others!